mateuszskibicki/prismic-helpers/README.md

   ) : null;
 ```

-This is probbaly the safest way of checking if content exists.
+This is probably the safest way of checking if content exists.
 Step by step.

 # HOW to use it